learn-co-curriculum/dsc-parallel-and-distributed-computing-with-mapreduce/README.md

 > __InputFile -> Map-1 -> Reduce-1 -> output-1 -> Map-2 - > Reduce-2 -> output-2 -> ...
 Map-x -> Reduce-x__

-Next, we are going to look at Apache Spark, which adds extra features of security and fault tolerance to its MapReduce offering, making it an industry standard.
+Later we are going to look at Apache Spark, which adds extra features of security and fault tolerance to its MapReduce offering, making it an industry standard.
 We will also look at programming for the aforementioned word count problem.

 ## Additional Resources